json-structure/primer-and-samples/json-structure-primer.md

 subsequent releases seeing comparatively weak adoption.
 There's substantial frustration that many developers have with JSON Schema because they try to use it for scenarios that it was not designed for.
 JSON Schema is a powerful document validation tool, but it is not a data definition language.

-_JSON Structure_ aims to address these different use cases and priorities while maintaining familiarity with JSON Schema's syntax.
+Frustration with JSON Schema is widespread across the industry—and yet it remains popular due to lack of good alternatives.

+Apache Avro is an alternative that has gained traction in the data community because it's much easier to create tooling on top of.
+However, Avro's type system is limited and its syntax is unfamiliar to most developers.

+_JSON Structure_ aims to combine the tooling-friendliness of Avro with the familiar type definition shapes of JSON Schema while providing an overall broader type system and data documentation/qualification capabilities that provide richer context for AI/LLMs trying to understand data structures.

 While JSON Schema focuses on and excels at document validation, JSON Structure focuses on being a strong data definition language.

 There are two major use-case scenarios for schema languages in general: